Sarcochilus falcatus: Taxonomy and naming

 Sarcochilus falcatus was first formally described in 1810 by Robert Brown who published the description in Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
 It was the first species of Sarcochilus to be described and is therefore the type species.
 The specific epithet (falcatus) is a Latin word meaning "sickle-shaped" or "curved", referring to the shape of the leaves.

 Distribution and habitat

-The orange blossom orchid grows on trees but sometimes on rocks, usually in places exposed to air movement, clouds and drizzly weather.
+Orange blossom orchid grows on trees but sometimes on rocks, usually in places exposed to air movement, clouds and drizzly weather.
 It grows in the Cedar Bay National Park in Queensland and south to the coast and nearby tablelands of New South Wales.
 It rarely occurs in the far north-eastern corner of Victoria.

 Ecology

 A species of Ceratobasidium was isolated from a specimen of S. falcatus collected near Dungog.

 Conservation

 This orchid is classed as "endangered" in Victoria under the Victorian Government Flora and Fauna Guarantee Act 1988.
 It is classified as "least concern" (LC) by the IUCN Red List of Threatened Species.